10 Strategic Tips for Beginning Day Trading

 Insist on a good risk-reward ratio

 One of the most important lessons in stock trading for beginners is to understand a proper risk-reward ratio.
-Beginner traders should stick to a strict rule of risking only $1 to potentially make $3, or a risk-reward ratio of 1:3.
-As the Online Trading Academy instructors point out, proper stop loss utilization, allows traders to lose small and win big with the potential to come out ahead even if they have losses on many of their trades.
-After gaining some experience, risk-reward ratios of as high as 1:5 or even higher may be attainable.
+Beginner traders should stick to a strict rule of risking only $1 to potentially make $3, or a risk-reward ratio of at least 1:3.
+As the Online Trading Academy instructors point out, proper stop loss utilization, allows traders to manage risk.

 Day trading requires patience, so be a patient trader.
 Paradoxical though it may seem, successful day traders often don't trade every day or all day.
 They may have a certain time they feel is the best time to day trade for them; and during those times, they may be at their computer and in the market, but if they don’t see any opportunities that meet their criteria they will not execute a trade that day.
 That’s a lot better than going against your own best judgment out of an impatient desire to just do something.
 Plan your trades, then trade your plan.

-Discipline is integral to achieve consistent trading results.
+Discipline is integral to strive for consistent trading results.
 Beginners need to set a trading plan and stick to it.
 At Online Trading Academy, students execute live stock trades in the market under the guidance of an instructor with the goal of improving decision making skills.
 Impulsive behavior can be a trader’s worst enemy.
 Greed can keep traders in a position for too long and fear can cause them to bail out too soon.
-Never expect to get rich on a single trade.

 Execute trades confidentiality